Western medical acupuncture is a therapeutic modality involving the insertion of fine needles; it is an adaptation of

 Chinese acupuncture using current knowledge of anatomy, physiology and pathology, and the principles of evidence based

-While Western medical acupuncture has evolved from Chinese acupuncture, its practitioners no longer adhere to concepts such
+While the Western medical approach has evolved from the Chinese method, its practitioners no longer adhere to concepts such

-as Yin/Yang and circulation of qi, and regard acupuncture as part of conventional medicine rather than a complete
+as Yin/Yang and circulation of qi, and regard the treatment as part of conventional medicine rather than a complete

 "alternative medical system".